vaibhav-9673/device-promo-abuse-detection/README.md

     FOREIGN KEY (user_id) REFERENCES users(user_id)
 );
 ```
-2. Data Exploration & Cleaning
+### 2. Data Exploration & Cleaning

-Before performing fraud analysis, the data was validated to ensure accuracy and consistency.
+<br> (Before performing fraud analysis, the data was validated to ensure accuracy and consistency.)

-🔍 Data Validation Steps
+**🔍 Data Validation Steps**

-Record Count Validation
+1. Record Count Validation

-Verified total number of records in users and orders
+2. Verified total number of records in users and orders

-Null Value Checks
+3. Null Value Checks

-Checked for missing values in critical columns such as user_id, signup_date, order_date, and promo_used
+4. Checked for missing values in critical columns such as user_id, signup_date, order_date, and promo_used

-Referential Integrity Check
+5. Referential Integrity Check

-Ensured all orders map to valid users
+6. Ensured all orders map to valid users

 ```
 -- Check for NULL values in users
 SELECT * FROM users